amohan601/dataengineering-zoomcamp2024/week_4_analytics_engineering/README.md

 The DBT repo is a seperate repo created to allow merge and commit from DBT cloud.
 The one referred to as full* are the models related to homework.

+Mage scripts to load homework data is shared [here](/mage_scripts/load_yellow_green_fvh_data_from_url.py).
+This script uses mage pipeline to laod a csv file from any URL and load it to bigquery as a table.
+I ran it twice once for green and yellow taxi data and once for FHV dataset.

+Will create another python script to run a program to load any file from a URL and load it to BigQuery table.
 ### DBT Lineage

 ![DBT Lineage](./DBTModel%20Lineage.png "Title")